beteje/beteje.github.io/_pages/about.md

 profile:
   align: right
   image: profile_pic.jpg
+  image_circular: false # crops the image to make it circular
 news: true # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---